 Born on January 15, 1929, in Atlanta, Georgia, Martin Luther King, Jr. was a Baptist minister, civil-rights activist, and an advocate for race relations in the United States.
 Through King's activism and inspirational speeches, he played an essential role in ending the legal segregation of African-American citizens in the U.S., as well as spurring the creation of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 King received the Nobel Peace Prize in 1964, among several other honors.
 King was assassinated in April 1968 and continues to be remembered as one of the most influential and inspirational African-American leaders in history.

-Each year, the Dr. Martin Luther King, Jr. Distinguished Service Awards are presented to University of Massachusetts-Lowell faculty, staff, students, and community leaders.
-These awards honor the contributions of individuals who have demonstrated a high level of commitment to social change, service, and community engagement.
+Each year, the Dr. Martin Luther King, Jr. Unsung Hero Awards are presented to University of Massachusetts Lowell undergraduate, master's and doctoral students.
+These awards honor the contributions of individuals who have demonstrated a high level of commitment to service, and community engagement.

 Nominees should exemplify the dream, vision and work of late Dr. Martin Luther King, Jr.